RealTimeAudioLab/RTAL-CDAD-001-Digital-Audio-Pat/README.md

 # About this Repository

-This repository preserves the complete engineering archive of the **Digital Audio Patchbay**, a professional digital audio routing system developed during the late 1990s.
+This repository preserves the complete engineering archive of the **Digital Audio Patchbay**, a professional digital audio routing system developed during 1995.

 Unlike most open-source repositories, this project documents not only the software but the complete engineering process, including original hardware, firmware, programmable logic, historical design documents and prototype photographs.